my-flow/importlist/README.md

 extension please visit the [project page] (http://my-flow.github.io/importlist/).

-##Build Prerequisites
+## Build Prerequisites
 * Java Development Kit, version 7

 ## Building the extension
 1. `git clone git@github.com:my-flow/importlist.git` creates a copy of the repository.
-2. `gradle dist` produces the distributable.
+2. `./gradlew dist` produces the distributable.

 ## Signing the extension
-1. `gradle genKeys` generates a passphrase-protected key pair.
+1. `./gradlew genKeys` generates a passphrase-protected key pair.
-2. `gradle sign` signs the extension.
+2. `./gradlew sign` signs the extension.

 ## Running the extension
 After the build process has succeeded, the resulting extension file `core/build/distributions/importlist.mxt` can be added to Moneydance®.

+## Project Structure
+The project consists of 2 gradle sub-projects:
+- The **core** sub-project contains the source code which must be audited.
+- The **support** sub-project contains the test infrastructure (stubs and mock-ups) and the test cases.
+It depends from the core project.

 ## Documentation
 * [Import List API](http://my-flow.github.io/importlist/docs/api/)